-The approval authority shall consider whether, to the extent feasible, the structure shall be located on the new site in a manner that does not change its historic orientation to the street, relationship to adjacent properties, and the overall site.
+The approval authority shall requireconsider whether, to the extent feasible, that the structure shall be located on the new site in a manner that does not change its historic orientation to the street, relationship to adjacent properties, and the overall site.
 In making the determination, considerations shall include:

-1. Maintaining relatively similar setbacks, side yard conditions, and relationship to other structures on the site;

-- 2. Maintaining character similar to the historic site in terms of neighboring structures, materials, site relationships and age (for example, it should not be moved to the back of a lot if that was not the character of the historic location, nor should it be located on a corner lot if historically it was on an interior lot); and - 3.
-If it can be demonstrated that it is not economically or physically feasible to locate the structure on a site that meets the characteristics in (1) and (2) an alternate site may be considered.
+- 1. Setbacks.
+Maintaining relatively similar setbacks, side yard conditions, and relationship to other structures on the site; - 2.
+Site Characteristics.
+Maintaining character similar to the historic site in terms of neighboring structures, materials, site relationships and age (for example, it should not be moved to the back of a lot if that was not the character of the historic location, nor should it be located on a corner lot if historically it was on an interior lot); and - 3.
+Economic and Physical Feasibility.
+Demonstrating that it is not economically or physically feasible to locate the structure on a site that meets the characteristics in (1) and (2); if so, an alternate site may be considered.